 So, let’s get started and I will show you exactly how and where to find the cheapest diapers.

-Note: All these prices are current as of March 2020.
-I will update this post regularly so it stays current.
+Note: All these diaper prices are current as of August 2021.

 I started by making sure to get an accurate representation of all brands of diapers at stores that are widely available to most of us, regardless of where you live.
 Yes, prices may vary at your stores, but you can use the prices I gathered to make your own quick comparison to see if it holds up.

 I compared the cost of diapers at various stores.
 I wanted to make sure I included most of the nationwide stores to give a good representation.
 The stores I compared were:

 - Sam’s Club

 I compared the brands of diapers at each of the various stores.
 The diaper brands I compared were:

 - Comforts (Kroger brand)

 - Member’s Mark (Sam’s Club brand)